 The order of the columns can be changed by right-clicking on the title of the column to be moved and dragging it to the desired location.
 A green column will briefly appear in the new location prior to the column being moved.
 Upon closing the search session, the column order will return to the default setting.

 On the search result table, a deleted (“D”) record will have a strike-through line on the description.
-Deleted records typically include a note explaining the reason for the deletion.
-Deleted descriptions are often unacceptable under current identification and/or classification policy, but the Notes should be consulted for further guidance.
+Deleted records typically include a Note explaining the reason for the deletion.
+Deleted descriptions are usually unacceptable under current identification and/or classification policy, but the Notes should be consulted for further guidance.

 - Term ID